NDNewell/tame-trade/README.md

 # Tame

 Tame is a Node.js and TypeScript trading app that communicates with Deribit's API.
-It provides a terminal-based client interface for users to input basic string commands, such as limit buy .01.
+It provides a terminal-based client interface for users to input basic string commands, such as `limit buy .01`.
 The app also supports alias functionality, which allows users to create custom shortcuts for core commands.

 ## Installation